LewisMurray00/open-study-technical-test/README.md

 2. After reading through it my next logical step was to install react and create my file, from here i displayed the information that was stored in the API via an async await function.

-3. My next step after this, is creating the Navbar in which i wanted the mini basket icon to appear
+3. My next step after this, was to create the Navbar that contained a link, which was a mini 'basket'/ shopping cart, this will take you to the customers shopping cart

+4.